0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 ## Changing the Account Threshold to 2

-By changing the Stark Validator Threshold to 2, you force transactiona to be signed by 2 of the 3 signers of the account.
+By changing the Stark Validator Threshold to 2, you force transactions to be signed by 2 of the 3 signers of the account.
 Run a script like below to change the threshold: